Aliases for PAK6 Gene

 GeneCards Summary for PAK6 Gene

 PAK6 (P21 (RAC1) Activated Kinase 6) is a Protein Coding gene.
-Among its related pathways are Signaling by Robo receptor and Ras signaling pathway and Regulation of actin cytoskeleton.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is PAK1.
+Among its related pathways are Signaling by Robo receptor and Ras signaling pathway.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is PAK5.

 UniProtKB/Swiss-Prot Summary for PAK6 Gene

 Serine/threonine protein kinase that plays a role in the regulation of gene transcription.
 The kinase activity is induced by various effectors including AR or MAP2K6/MAPKK6.
 Phosphorylates the DNA-binding domain of androgen receptor/AR and thereby inhibits AR-mediated transcription.
 Inhibits also ESR1-mediated transcription.
 May play a role in cytoskeleton regulation by interacting with IQGAP1.
 May protect cells from apoptosis through phosphorylation of BAD.